Darryn Stamp: Early career

 Born in Beverley, Humberside, Stamp grew up in Hessle, playing football from an early age for his local side Hessle Rangers.
 It was while playing for this club that Stamp was spotted by the manager of Pontefract Collieries.
 He signed for the West Yorkshire side and played only a handful of games before departing to play as a professional.

 Scunthorpe United

 Stamp joined Scunthorpe United.
 Stamp signed a professional contract with the club at 17 years of age.
 Although he was keen to pursue his dream to be a professional footballer, he also continued his studies and stayed on at Hessle College to do A Levels in English Literature, Geography and P.E.
 He took part in the 1999 play-off final, when Scunthorpe United beat Leyton Orient 1–0.
 After four seasons at Scunthorpe, playing regularly in the reserve team and also making thirty starts for the first team, Stamp was transferred to Scarborough.
 Scarborough reported Northampton Town to the Football Association, after they made an alleged illegal approach for Stamp.
+Towards the end of his time with Scunthorpe United, Stamp had a short trail at Carlisle United, scoring in a mid-season friendly away to Workington which finished 2:2.